Alec-Stashevsky/blocklength/README.md

 ## Installation

 <!-- You can install the released version of hhjboot from [CRAN](https://CRAN.R-project.org) with: -->
 <!-- ``` r -->
 <!-- install.packages("hhjboot") -->
 <!-- ``` -->

-And the development version from [GitHub](https://github.com/) with:
+Install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")